apache/flink/docs/apis/batch/libs/table.md

     <tr>
       <td><strong>Distinct</strong></td>
       <td>
         <p>Similar to a SQL DISTINCT clause.
-Removes duplicate values and returns only distinct (different) values.</p>
+Returns rows with distinct value combinations.</p>
 {% highlight scala %}
 val in = ds.as('a, 'b, 'c);
 val result = in.distinct();